Team-Nando/Tutorial-DERHostingCapacity-0-dss_python/README.md

 ## New to OpenDSS, Distribution Networks and DER?

-* If you are new to distribution network and DER modelling and want to learn more about OpenDSS before you get into advanced coding, we recommend you go through this training material: https://sites.google.com/view/luisfochoa/research-tools/opendss-training-material
+* If you are new to distribution network and DER modelling and want to learn more about OpenDSS before you get into advanced coding, we recommend you go through our **OpenDSS For Beginners** training material: https://sites.google.com/view/luisfochoa/research-tools/opendss-training-material

 ## Pre-Requisites for Part 1

 * OpenDSS, Python (Anaconda), and Jupyter Notebook (comes with Anaconda).
 GitHub Desktop is optional.
-For download links and more info: https://sites.google.com/view/luisfochoa/research-tools
+For download links and more info: https://sites.google.com/view/luisfochoa/research-tools. *Remember to always install using full admin rights*.

 * dss_python module.
 Run "python -m pip install dss_python" in the Anaconda Prompt.